Skip to main content

 5

-Restart and confirm
+Restart, sign in, and confirm

-2. (Alternative) If the shortcut doesn’t work (above), create a Windows Task Scheduler task for the Web Connector to open automatically
+3. (Alternative) If the shortcut doesn’t work (above), create a Windows Task Scheduler task for the Web Connector to open automatically

 1